I Built an AI Agent That Talks to My Website Visitors So I Don't Have to Miss Leads Anymore

 What It Changed

-- No more lost warm leads.
-People who would have bounced after a minute now have a reason to stay and engage.
+• No more lost warm leads – Visitors who would have bounced after a minute now have a reason to stay and engage.

 What I’d Do Differently

 The quality of RAG retrieval is directly tied to how well the source documents are written and organized.
-Early on I had some slightly off responses because the relevant information was buried in a long document and the retrieval wasn’t surfacing it cleanly.
-Writing focused, well‑structured knowledge documents made a significant difference. -
+Early on I had a few off‑target responses because the relevant information was buried in a long document and the retrieval wasn’t surfacing it cleanly.
+Writing focused, well‑structured knowledge documents made a significant difference.

-Conversations that converted into leads, but I’d like to have better visibility into the questions people are asking that the agent couldn’t fully answer.
-That’s actually really valuable product feedback if you look at it the right way.
+• Conversations that converted into leads – I’d like better visibility into the questions the agent couldn’t fully answer.
+Those unanswered queries are valuable product feedback when examined closely.

 Closing Thought

-This project started from a pretty simple observation: people don’t always want to fill out a form, but that doesn’t mean they don’t want to connect.
-Giving them a conversation instead of a form removed a friction point that I didn’t even realize was costing me leads.
+This project began with a simple observation: people don’t always want to fill out a form, but that doesn’t mean they don’t want to connect.
+Replacing a form with a conversation removed a friction point I hadn’t realized was costing me leads.

-If you’re a freelancer or running a small agency and you’ve ever wondered how many visitors left your site without reaching out, this is worth thinking about.
-The technology to build something like this is genuinely accessible now, and the ROI on not missing a single interested visitor adds up fast.
+If you’re a freelancer or run a small agency and have ever wondered how many visitors leave your site without reaching out, this is worth considering.
+The technology to build something like this is genuinely accessible now, and the ROI of not missing a single interested visitor adds up quickly.

-Happy to answer any questions about the build in the comments.
-And if you want to see it in action, just head over to iamtaqi.site and start a conversation.
+Feel free to ask any questions about the build in the comments.
+Want to see it in action?
+Head over to iamtaqi.site and start a conversation.